squawkingstone/iplc_sim_comporg/README.md

 - Tim:
   -
 - Will:
   -Implemented the store word, load word, and branch instruction type functions.
 Structs with member variables for each instruction were provided, so I just pushed another instruction to the pipeline and inserted the correct values into the member variables.
+Then implemented step 2 of the iplc_sim_push_pipeline_stage, handling the branch prediction whether it be correct or incorrect and pushing the data to the next stage if necesssary.